-We propose a methodology based on the use of clustering techniques derived from data analysis and multi-attribute decision analysis methods aiming at purposeful multidimensional poverty measurement.
-Our contribution to methodological knowledge insists on the necessity to build "meaningful measurements" for policy making and policy implementation.
+In this paper, we propose a methodology based on the use of clustering techniques derived from data analysis and multi-attribute decision analysis methods aiming at purposeful multidimensional poverty measurement.
+The issue of meaningfulness is thus analysed both from a theoretical point of view (measurement theory) and from an operational one (policy effectiveness).
+Through this new methodology of multidimensional poverty measurement, we aim at providing a contribution to methodological knowledge insisting on the necessity to build "measurements" for policy making and policy implementation.
+On the other hand, "meaningful measurements" appear as a contribution to the operationalisation of Sen's capabilities approach.
 Our standpoint underlines the necessity to consider the problem of poverty measurement as a decision problem and to tackle its measurement issue with that in mind.
-We also show that such an exercise can be useful to develop a better operational definition of poverty and to solve the aggregation issues.

-Keywords: meaningful measurement, capabilities approach, policy making, decision aiding.
+Keywords: Meaningful measurement, Capabilities approach, Policy making, Decision aiding.